2022 Maryland gubernatorial election: Campaign

 Moore's campaign framed Cox as someone who would be "dangerous" in the governor's office, highlighting his role in spreading falsehoods about the 2020 presidential election and the January 6 United States Capitol attack.
 After the primary, Cox removed references to his role in challenging the 2020 presidential election results from his campaign website and deactivated his account on Gab, a website that has been described as a social media haven for white supremacists and neo-Nazis and was used by the perpetrator of the Pittsburgh synagogue shooting.
 He later described himself as a candidate with a "middle temperament approach" that was willing to work across the aisle.

 Cox's campaign sought to tie Moore to the national Democratic party and President Joe Biden.
 He also sought to paint Moore as a communist, citing Moore's requirement that people attending fundraisers and campaign rallies be vaccinated against COVID-19.
 Moore countered that his service in the military and work on Wall Street and in finance would make calling him a communist a "bad stretch".

 Cox was critical of Moore's refusal to debate him.
 In response to these criticisms, Moore said that he was "excited" to debate Cox.
-However, Moore's team initially declined to participate in debates with Cox, saying that they would "not otherwise share the stage with him and participate in anything that amplifies his dangerous and decisive rhetoric".
+However, Moore's team initially declined to participate in debates with Cox, saying that they would "not otherwise share the stage with him and participate in anything that amplifies his dangerous and divisive rhetoric".
 On August 31, 2022, Moore agreed to a televised debate by Maryland Public Television with Cox on October 12.
 Moore, when asked if he wished to share the stage with Cox again following the debate, said, "I think I'm good."